GluuFederation/docs-ce-prod/3.0.2/source/admin-guide/cors.md

     </filter-mapping>
 ```

-## Configuring CORS Filter in OxTrust UI
+## Configuring CORS Filter in oxTrust UI

-CORS can be configured with ease using Gluu CE OxTrust UI.
+CORS can be configured with ease using Gluu CE oxTrust UI.
 Below are the steps

-1. Login to OxTrust UI
+1. Login to oxTrust UI
 2. Click on `Configuration`
 3. Click on `JSON Configuration` and scroll down to find `corsConfigurationFilters`
 4. If `corsConfigurationFilters` is hidden or collapsed, click on the arrow to be expand.